wsp-sag/network_wrangler/docs/networks.md

 A network is defined by a set of nodes and links which connect them.
 Shapes may be optionally specified for each link in a separate file.

+!!! tip "file serialization formats"

+    While the default serialiation for roadway networks is `json`/`geojson` and for transit data is `csv`, networks can also be stored – more efficiently – in parquet files with a similar structure.
+Other workable file serializations include shapefiles, csvs, and anything that can be read by pandas or geopandas.
+This can be noted in most I/O procedures by including the keyword argument `file_format = <format>`.

 ### Roadway Validation

 RoadwayNetworks can be validated using the following tools: